Sugar industry in Uganda: History

 In 1920, the Vithaldas Haridas & Company (VHC) was under the management of Muljibhai Madhvani, a 26-year-old Indian-born Ugandan businessman, entrepreneur, industrialist and philanthropist.
 VHC purchased 800 acre of land in Kakira, between Jinja and Iganga, for the purpose of starting a sugar factory.
 Madhvani later became the managing director of VHC.
 In 1930, that sugar complex opened, later renamed the Kakira Sugar Works.

 In 1924, under the stewardship of Nanji Kalidas Mehta, another industrialist of Indian descent, Sugar Corporation of Uganda Limited (SCOUL) was founded as Uganda Sugar Factory at Lugazi.
 This marked the beginning of the Mehta Group, with headquarters in India and businesses in Sub-Saharan Africa and on the Indian sub-continent.

 21st century

 Until September 2011 Kinyara Sugar Works Limited (KSWL), Uganda's second-largest sugar factory, was majority owned by the Central Government of Uganda.
 Since then, the majority shares in the business have been owned by the Rai Group, domiciled in Mauritius.
-As of September 2011, the shareholding in KSWL is as illustrated in the table below:
+As of September 2011, the shareholding in KSWL was as illustrated in the table below: